theodi/open-data-licensing/guides/publisher-guide.md

 Data published to the web should always be accompanied by machine-readable metadata that describes the dataset, its means of creation and, importantly, a statement of the rights that relate to potential re-use of the data.
 A clear statement of rights can ensure that data re-users fully understand the potential for re-use of a dataset, whether it is suitable for their purposes, and any obligations that may incur through using the data.

-This guide provides and introduction to the ODRS vocabulary, and includes a number of worked examples that illustrate how to use the vocabulary to publish rights metadata in a number of different ways.
+This guide provides an introduction to the ODRS vocabulary, and includes a number of worked examples that illustrate how to use the vocabulary to publish rights metadata in a number of different ways.

 A separate companion document, the [Re-users Guide to the Open Data Rights Statement Vocabulary](), offers some additional advice on how to process and use rights statements within applications.